 Messages from the government/ Chain of Command

 - Click here to watch a video recorded by the First Sea Lord on the Royal Navy’s response to for all sailors, marines and RFA personnel.

 - The Second Sea Lord and Fleet Commander have personally addressed Naval Service Families and you can read the message in full here.

 - Families are encouraged to sign up to the Royal Navy Forum to receive the latest updates from the Chain of Command.

-- From 28th March, Naval Service Family & People Support (NS FPS) will be extending their open hours to support Service families in this challenging time.
+- The Naval Service Family & People Support (NS FPS) have extended their open hours to support Service families in this challenging time.
 Please click here for their contact details and opening times.

 - The My Navy app now has a COVID-19 update and all Royal Navy personnel are requested to log in and register their status on the My Navy App.